FIWARE/tutorials.Linked-Data/README.md

 #### Response:

-Because of the use of the `options=keyValues` together with the Accept HTTP header, the response consists of JSON only without the attribute `type` and
+Because of the use of the `options=keyValues` together with the Accept HTTP header (`application/json`), the response consists of JSON only without the attribute `type` and
 `metadata` elements.

 ```json